ROCm/rocDecode/docs/how-to/using-rocDecode-videodecode-sample.rst

 The demuxer will demultiplex frames sequentially starting at the beginning of the stream unless ``-seek_criteria`` was set to either 1 or 2.

-If ``-seek_criteria`` was set to 1 and ``-seek_mode`` was set to 1, the demuxer will start demultiplexing the video at the frame provided.
+If the ``-seek_criteria`` argument was set to 1 and ``-seek_mode`` was set to 1, the demuxer will start demultiplexing the video at the frame provided.

-If ``-seek_criteria`` was set to 1 and ``-seek_mode`` wasn't set or was set to 0, the demuxer will start demultiplexing the video at the first keyframe before the frame provided.
+If the ``-seek_criteria`` argument was set to 1 and ``-seek_mode`` wasn't set or was set to 0, the demuxer will start demultiplexing the video at the first keyframe before the frame provided.

-If ``-seek_criteria`` was set to 2 the demuxer will start demultiplexing the video at the timestamp provided.
+If the ``-seek_criteria`` argument was set to 2 the demuxer will start demultiplexing the video at the timestamp provided.

 The seek criteria is defined by the ``SeekCriteriaEnum`` enum and the seek mode is defined by the ``SeekModeEnum`` enum.
 Both the ``SeekCriteriaEnum`` and the ``SeekModeEnum`` are defined in ``video_demuxer.h``.